DTMF signaling: Decoding

-DTMF was originally decoded by tuned filter banks.
+DTMF was originally decoded by tuned electrical filter banks.
 By the end of the 20th century, digital signal processing became the predominant technology for decoding.
-DTMF decoding algorithms typically use the Goertzel algorithm.
+DTMF decoding algorithms typically use the Goertzel algorithm, although application of the MUSIC algorithm to DTMF decoding has been shown to outperform Goertzel and being the only possibility in cases when the number of available samples is limited.
 As DTMF signaling is often transmitted in-band with voice or other audio signals present simultaneously, the DTMF signal definition includes strict limits for timing (minimum duration and interdigit spacing), frequency deviations, harmonics, and amplitude relation of the two components with respect to each other (twist).

 Other multiple frequency signals

-National telephone systems define other tones, outside the DTMF specification, that indicate the status of lines, equipment, or the result of calls, and for control of equipment for troubleshooting or service purposes.
+Telephone systems typically define other tones, outside the DTMF specification, that indicate the status of lines, equipment, or the result of calls, and for control of equipment for troubleshooting or service purposes.
 Such call-progress tones are often also composed of multiple frequencies and are standardized in each country.
 The Bell System defined them in the Precise Tone Plan.
-Bell's Multi-frequency signaling was exploited by blue box devices.